 But before continuing, consider this, please:

-Any assemblage of people that is insufficiently safe and cooperative internally (morally), must force everyone to behave well.
-As a practical matter, this guarantees that it will choke itself to death.
+Any assemblage of people that is insufficiently safe and cooperative internally (that is, morally), must use force to make people behave sufficiently.
+This guarantees that the group will choke itself to death.

-So, morality is indespensible as a practical matter.
-If we fail to cultivate it, we plant the seeds of our own ruin.
-Such ruin is unavoidable, even if it takes many years to be clearly seen.
+So, morality is indispensable as a practical matter.
+If we fail to cultivate it, we create our own ruin… a ruin that is inevitable, even if it takes generations to become clear.

 Dispersion